-K Audits, Examinations, Monitoring, and Investigations: All employees are expected to cooperate fully and truthfully with auditors and monitors.
+- K. Audits, Examinations, Monitoring, and Investigations: All employees are expected to cooperate fully and truthfully with auditors and monitors.
 Withholding or omitting material facts or information may result in the audit or other reports being incomplete or incorrect.
-Declining to cooperate with audits, monitoring, examinations, or investigations may result in disciplinary action, up to and including termination of employment.

-L .NONDISCRIMINATION: RCS is committed to allowing employees to progress based on their talents.
+Declining to cooperate with audits, monitoring, examinations, or investigations may result in disciplinary action, up to and including termination of employment. - L. Nondiscrimination: RCS is committed to allowing employees to progress based on their talents.
 No employment decision may be based on, for example, an employee's or employment applicant's race, color, religion, sex (including gender identity and pregnancy), national origin, age, disability, genetic information, sexual orientation, or parental status.
 Every employee is subject to this standard.
-Employees who believe this policy has been violated should contact the RCS Deputy Director.
+Employees who believe this policy has been violated should contact the RCS Human Resources Director

-M. EMPLOYMENT OF RELATIVES AND CLOSE

-PERSONAL RELATIONSHIPS: For purposes of this policy, "relative" is a spouse, child, parent, guardian, sibling, grandparent, grandchild, plus the various combinations of half, step, in-law and adopted relationships that can be derived from Close personal relationships those named. include, but are not limited to, unmarried couples. dating relationships, live-in relationships, business partners or others with whom the employee has business or financial dealings or any other close personal friendship that might influence the employee's judgment.
-RCS permits the employment of qualified relatives of employees or others with whom the employee has a close personal relationship as long as such employment does not, in the opinion of RCS, create actual or perceived conflicts of interest.
+M. EMPLOYMENT OF RELATIVES AND CLOSE PERSONAL RELATIONSHIPS: For purposes of this policy, "relative" is a spouse, child, parent, guardian, sibling, grandparent, grandchild, plus the various combinations of half, step, in-law and adopted relationships that can be derived from those named.
+Close personal relationships include, but are not unmarried couples, limited to. relationships, live-in relationships, business partners or others with whom the employee has business or financial dealings or any other close personal friendship that might influence the employee's judgment.
+RCS permits the employment of qualified relatives employees or others with whom the employee has a close personal relationship as long as such employment does not, in the opinion of RCS, create actual or perceived conflicts of interest.